 • Return frying pan to medium-high heat with a drizzle of olive oil.
 Cook mushrooms until browned and softened, 8-10 minutes. • Remove pan from heat, add Worcestershire sauce, gravy and a splash of water, and stir to combine.
 Season generously with pepper. • To the bowl with the beans, add baby leaves, a squeeze of lemon juice, the honey and a drizzle of olive oil.
 Season to taste.

-• Slice the beef. • Bring everything to the table.
+• Slice beef. • Bring everything to the table.
 Serve up beef rump, twice-cooked potatoes, mushroom gravy and green bean salad.
 Enjoy!